ykhokhulya/stm32-fw-cube/F4/Projects/STM32469I_EVAL/Examples/TIM/TIM_OnePulse/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example shows how to use the TIM peripheral to generate a One pulse Mode after a Rising edge of an external signal is received in Timer Input pin.
+This example shows how to use the TIM peripheral to generate a single pulse when a rising edge of an external signal is received on the timer Input pin.

 Clock setup for TIM5
 ================================

   TIM5CLK = SystemCoreClock = 180 MHz.

   Prescaler = (TIM5CLK /TIM5 counter clock) - 1

   The prescaler value is computed in order to have TIM5 counter clock set at 18000000 Hz.

   The Autoreload value is 65535 (TIM5->ARR), so the maximum frequency value to trigger the TIM5 input is 18000000/65535 [Hz].

 Configuration of TIM5 in One Pulse Mode
 ===================================================

   - The external signal is connected to TIM5_CH2 pin (PH.11), and a rising edge on this input is used to trigger the Timer.
   - The One Pulse signal is output on TIM5_CH1 (PA.00).

   The delay value is fixed to:
    - Delay =  CCR1/TIM5 counter clock
            = 16383 / 18000000 [sec]

   The pulse value is fixed to :
    - Pulse value = (TIM_Period - TIM_Pulse)/TIM5 counter clock
                  = (65535 - 16383) / 18000000 [sec]

   The one pulse waveform can be displayed using an oscilloscope and it looks like this.

                                ____
                                |   |
   CH2 _________________________|   |__________________________________________

                                              ___________________________
                                             |                           |
   CH1 ______________________________________|                           |_____
                                <---Delay----><------Pulse--------------->

 @note The connection of the LCD reset pin to a dedicated GPIO PK7 instead of the STM32F469 NRST pin may cause residual display on LCD with applications/examples that do not require display.
 	  The LCD clear can be ensured by hardware through the board's power off/power on or by software calling the BSP_LCD_Reset() function.

 @par Directory contents

   - TIM/TIM_OnePulse/Inc/stm32f4xx_hal_conf.h    HAL configuration file
   - TIM/TIM_OnePulse/Inc/stm32f4xx_it.h          Interrupt handlers header file
   - TIM/TIM_OnePulse/Inc/main.h                  Header for main.c module
   - TIM/TIM_OnePulse/Src/stm32f4xx_it.c          Interrupt handlers
   - TIM/TIM_OnePulse/Src/main.c                  Main program
   - TIM/TIM_OnePulse/Src/stm32f4xx_hal_msp.c     HAL MSP file